shopware/docs/concepts/commerce/checkout-concept/cart.md

     end note
     Dirty --> Calculated : calculate
     note left of Calculated
-    This cart can either br ordered or has errors that must be resolved
+    This cart can either be ordered or has errors that must be resolved

     end note
-    Calculated --> Dirty : Modify line item/shipping/payment
+    Calculated --> Dirty : modify line item/shipping/payment
     Calculated --> Calculated : order invalid
     Calculated --> [*] : order
 ```